Tips for better logo design

-This one has tighter kerning in the line THE JIM ROME SHOW.
+3. The kerning is tighter in the line THE JIM ROME SHOW.
 The improved spacing allows easier readability and allows that line to be enlarged which helps its mass better support the ROME above it.

-• Too many gimmicks to draw the reader's attention: recycle symbol, ata in red, horizontal dash lines, ADS in larger point size.
+• Too many gimmicks to draw the reader's attention: recycle symbols, ata in red, horizontal dash lines, ADS in larger point size.

 • Recycle symbol is inappropriate - we want sensitive documents to be unusable, not recycled into another form, even if that new form is unusable - its the concept of recycle versus getting rid of it.

 • Is that another recycle symbol as the dot over the i in 'Shredding'?
 That's just excessive.
 And stupid.

 • Why are the letters 'ata' emphasized in red?
 I'm stumped.
 I can't relate ata to anything about data, shredding or absolute.

 • The dash lines - I guess that represents shredded paper.
 But, I suspect most people would imagine shredded paper in a vertical motion, as if coming out of the shredder.
 Why are these different thicknesses and lengths?

 • Why the emphasized on ADS?
 Will people really call it that.
 Doubtful.

 • The angled margin serves no useful purpose.

 The list above are some of the questions and issues that the designer should have asked him/herself.
 We can't depend on clients or printers to ask intelligent design questions.
 It is the designer's responsibility to objectively assess and improve his/her own work.